 Mentored Research Program

-Mentored Research Program application is now available on Canvas for the 2022-23 academic year!
+The Mentored Research Program application for 2023-24 is now available on Canvas.

 Faculty-student collaborations, meaningful mentoring experiences, and undergraduate research opportunities are signature characteristics and values of the Robert D. Clark Honors College.
 Mentored research and learning experiences are recognized as high-impact practices and are closely correlated with student success.
 These experiences span the disciplines: from research assistantships in which students assist scientists in labs, to research assistantships that pair students in the social sciences with faculty collecting data or doing fieldwork, to research assistantships where students work with faculty on creative projects or humanistic scholarship.
 Engaging in research with faculty mentors is a great way for students to lay the groundwork for their CHC thesis (although your MRP research experience doesn’t have to be connected to your thesis project)!

-A CHC student, in conjunction with a UO faculty mentor, may apply for up to three terms (for the purposes of this program, summer is counted as one term) of student research funding (up to approximately $3,000 for three terms, or up to approximately $1,000 per term).
+A CHC student, in conjunction with a UO faculty mentor, may apply for up to three terms of student research funding.
+Up to $1,000 of scholarship funding is available per academic year term, for a maximum of three terms.
 Students in all disciplines are welcome to apply!
 Funds will be awarded through a competitive process.
+Students may apply for only one term of funding at a time.
 A student and their faculty mentor may request renewal funding for the same project through the normal application process if the student has not yet reached their three-term funding maximum, but priority will be given to new proposals and new applicants.

 The research funding opportunities for students provided by the Mentored Research Program are made possible through the generosity of alumni and friends of the Clark Honors College, including Dr. Ronald C. Fraback and David O’Kelley.